LukeM1aa/milestone-project-one/README.md

 - [Kevin Powell](https://www.youtube.com/kevinpowell) Youtube channel for CSS best practise
 - [W3Schools](https://www.w3schools.com/css/css_form.asp) with support targeting input fields with CSS

-### I would also like to acknowledge and thank
+#### I would also like to acknowledge and thank
-- To my Partner Lucy Elliott for her continued support, industry advice, help with testing on devices, and the days and nights working on the project while she entertained the childrem
+- To my Partner Lucy Elliott for her continued support, industry advice, help with testing on devices, and the days and nights working on the project while she entertained the children
 - Services and Sales Appliance Repairs for giving me the opportunity to rebrand and design a new [website](https://www.serviceandsalesbedford.co.uk/)